cauwerx/CNV_GWAS_common_diseases/README.md

 ## Data availability:

 Key data are made available as supplementary tables of the manuscript.
-Summary statistics can be downloaded from the GWAS Catalog under the study accession numbers: XX-XX.
+Summary statistics can be downloaded from the GWAS Catalog under the study accession numbers: GCST90297568-GCST90297771.